 A large roam bullock which escaped from its keeper, between six and seven o’clock last evening, while being driven along Harcourt Street, created quite a scare in the locality, and before it was finally captured and slaughtered in the vicinity of Grafton Street, after a prolonged struggle with several policemen, it injured two persons, who were subsequently removed to hospital.

-The animal had made a dash from Harcourt Street station in the direction of Wexford Street, knocking down a nine-year-old girl by the name of Kathleen Regan.
-Running madly through the city, it made its way to Whitefriar Street where the five-year old Christopher John Walsh was struck.
+The animal had made a dash from Harcourt Street station in the direction of Wexford Street, knocking down a young girl by the name of Kathleen Regan in the process.
+Running madly through the city, it made its way to Whitefriar Street where the five year old Christopher John Walsh was struck.
 Its appearance on Grafton Street caused pandemonium, and it was here that men of the Dublin Metropolitan Police confronted the animal.
 Sheahan was not alone, as folklore has had it, but in the company of another DMP man, Constable Kerby.
 A local stableman named Thomas Arbuthnot joined the two police officers, as they followed the bull into Anne’s Lane.
 An extraordinary twenty-minute tangle with the animal would result in the two DMP men using a rope to essentially ‘lasso’ the animal, and when they succeeded in wrestling it to submission with the assistance of bemused Dubliners, they called on Martin Tierney.
 Tierney was a butcher on Capel Street.
 The bull, marked JSC on the left hip, found itself next in an Abattoir.

 Just over a year after this incredible incident, Sheahan himself was dead.
 On an interesting aside, Shehan is a relation of John Sheahan, a fine traditional musician who is now the longest-serving member of The Dubliners folk band!